 During the capturing process, CO2 is compressed and transported to an intermediate storage facility at a nearby port.
 From there, it’s sailed out into the North Sea, where it is stored in depleted underground oil fields.
 Over the years, the CO2 will bind permanently to the underground strata.

 On 24 June 2021, ARC commissioned a pilot plant able to capture a small amount of the CO2 in flue gas.
 This will be followed by a demonstration plant, expected to be operational by late summer 2023, and which can capture up to 4 tonnes of CO2/day.
-The goal is to commission a full scale carbon capture unit and capture 500,000 tonnes of CO2 annually.
+The goal is to commission a full scale carbon capture unit and capture up to 500,000 tonnes of CO2 annually.

 The pilot facility can capture 850 kg.
 CO2 per day, and the subsequent demonstration plant will capture 4 tonnes per day.
 This corresponds to the emissions from 1,185 cars driving 30 km per day in the city.
 The captured CO2 from the demonstration plant will be sold and used, for example, to soften water or for the production of soft drinks.